bjt-user/Linux/find.md

 `-i` is for ignoring case

-There are problems with this utility though, it shows folders with permission denied...

-Try this:
 ## redirect error spam message to /dev/null ##

 ```
 find where-to-look criteria action 2>/dev/null
 ```